-Whenever you have more than a handful of people on a team or at the same level in an organization, you run into countless opportunities for people to fall out of synch, misunderstand each other, and drift off course.
-For the leader, it can be extraordinarily frustrating to introduce or support an initiative and sponsor crucial discussions only to see the necessary change fade away.
+It can be extraordinarily frustrating when a leader introduces or supports an initiative and sponsors crucial discussions only to see the necessary change fade away.
+But whenever you have more than a handful of people on a team or at the same level in an organization, you run into countless opportunities for people to fall out of sync, misunderstand each other, and drift off course.

 Countering Organizational Entropy

 Luckily, there are many different things you can do to counteract the entropy of organizational life and keep progress going.
-These actions are all normal, if potentially uncomfortable, aspects of the leader’s job — that is, if the leader is in it for the long haul.
+These actions are all standard, although potentially uncomfortable, aspects of the leader’s job — that is, if the leader is in it for the long haul.

 1. Clarify participant roles.

 Who’s a decision-maker?
 Who’s a subject matter expert?
 Who’s a good thinker and a supporter of process?
 Who has overall responsibility for coordinating next steps?
-People may not recognize or figure out their roles by themselves; leadership means not leaving them at sea and rudderless.
+People may not recognize or figure out their roles by themselves; leadership means not leaving them rudderless and at sea.

-If a group can’t work things out internally or even with their leader’s input, then the leader may need to get outside help.
+If a group can’t work things out internally or even with their leader’s input, the leader may need to bring in outside help.

 2. Define terms and emphasize context.

-Try to have a single set of descriptors that everyone understands to avoid the typical confusions that occur with incongruent definitions.
+Develop a single, well-understood lingo to avoid the usual confusions that arise over discrepant definitions.
 Even within a single organization, the range of meanings for terms like “strategy,” “alignment,” or “business model” is mind-boggling.
-Share context early and often and at every major discussion or review.
+Share context early and often and recap it at every major discussion or review.
 That includes the mission, relevant goals, and value statements that emphasize “how we do things here” and how people are expected to behave with each other.

 3. Help people put their concerns on the table.

-Again, don’t leave anyone flailing.
-Provide mentoring so there is learning and growth in how to express even disruptive thoughts throughout the process.
+Don’t leave anyone flailing— or worse — withdrawing.
+Provide mentoring so team members learn and practice how to express even disruptive thoughts and opinions throughout the process.

 4. Document commitments.